tessamcdonnel/STAT-217-R-Course/chapter5.md

 ## Population Distribution

-For this exercise, you are going to find the *population distribution* of the quantitative variable `weight` in dataset `ChickWeight`.
+For this exercise, you are going to find the *population distribution* of the quantitative variable `weight` in the `ChickWeight` data set.

-We will treat the `ChickWeight` dataset as the entire population of interest.
+We will treat the `ChickWeight` data set as the entire population of interest.

 *** =instructions
 - Type `library(mosaic)` to load the *mosaic* package into your workspace.
-- use the `favstats()` function to get summary statistics of `weight` from the `ChickWeight` dataset.
+- use the `favstats()` function to get summary statistics of `weight` from the `ChickWeight` data set.
 - use the `hist()` function to create a histogram of `weight`.
 - Click the 'Submit Answer' button and look at the R output
 *** =hint